alvinylt/gopher/README.md

 3. Sizes of the smallest and the largest text files
 4. Sizes of the smallest and the largest binary files
 5. Number of invalid references (each unique invalid request is counted once)
-6. List of external servers references (hostname and port) and their connectivity
+6. List of external server references (hostname and port) and their connectivity
 7. List of references causing issues/errors

-The helper function `test_external_servers()` checks the connectivity to external servers by attemptingg to establsih a connection.
+The helper function `test_external_servers()` checks the connectivity to external servers by attempting to establish a connection.
 A server is considered "up" if it accepts the connection in a few seconds.
 Otherwise, it is marked as "down".